deol-satish/web-dev-app/readme.md

 To run the project, follow these steps for each folder: `web`, `api`, and `supplier api`.

 1.  **Open a new terminal** for each service.
-2. Navigate to the directory of the service you want to start (e.g., `cd web`).
+2. Navigate to the directory of the service you want to start (e.g., `cd web` , start atleast 'web' and 'api').
 3. Install the required dependencies by running the following command:
     ```bash
     npm install